angelagomezf/diamond-competition/README.md

 - Try to stick with one model and optimize it
 - Try other models, such as Lasso or Ridge
 - Make GridSearchCV work
+- Use different features and see how the model changes